 Accredited by the State Bar of California

 On November 18, 2019, the Board of Trustees of the University of La Verne directed that the University of La Verne’s College of Law shall discontinue its American Bar Association (ABA)–accredited program of legal education and instructed administration to transition to a high-quality program of legal education approved and accredited by the State Bar of California.
-The College of Law will enroll new students for a JD degree as a State Bar of California–approved law school beginning in the fall of 2020.
+The College of Law is currently enrolling new students for our State Bar of California approved JD programs.

 Develop Connections to Launch Your Legal Career

 Our 11:1 student-to-faculty ratio means more opportunities for interaction with your professors in class, on assignments, and through academic and career advising.
 You will find that La Verne Law’s professors practice a true open-door policy, taking a personal interest in your success.
 Learn more about studying law at La Verne.